Lazytrackz/search_engine/README.md

-In the the result you'll get answers.json file with relevant answers for each request.
+In the result you will get answers.json file with relevant answers for each request.
 For example:

 ```JSON
 {